-Parkland School Division has a strong history of offering parents and students with a diverse array of programming choices for educational programming.
+Parkland School Division continues to build on its history of offering parents and students with a diverse array of educational programming choices.
 This practice aligns with the Education Act, s.
 19: (Alternative Programs).

-The Division attends to our Vision and Mission through the provision of innovative, alternative programming:
+The Division attends to our Vision and Mission through the provision of innovative, alternative programming.